Types of Degrees Geoscience Engineering Majors Are Getting

 Knowledge Areas for Geoscience Engineering Majors

-A major in geoscience engineering should prepare you for careers in which you will need to be knowledgeable in the following areas:
+According to O*NET survey takers, a major in geoscience engineering should prepare you for careers in which you will need to be knowledgeable in the following areas:

 Skills for Geoscience Engineering Majors